-O Do not install, remove, or re-install the unit by yourself (end-user).
-Ask the dealer or a trained technician to install the unit.

-Improper installation by the user may result in water leakage, fire, explosion, electric shock, physical injury or death.
+On not install or remove the unit by yourself (end-user).
+Ask the dealer or an LG trained technician to install the unit.
+Improper installation by the user will result in water leakage, fire, explosion, electric shock, physical injury or death.